 Hui Chen, PhD

 With an emphasis on translational research, I hope to develop useful technologies that can make a difference in patients’ lives.
-I also hope to train the next generation of bioengineers and scientists to work at the forefront of biosensing and bioengineering, and to expand the boundaries of this exciting field.
+I also hope to train the next generation of clinical chemistry engineers and scientists to work at the forefront of biosensing and diagnostic technologies, and to expand the boundaries of this exciting field.

 Dr. Hui Chen is a faculty member at the Department of Chemistry and Biochemistry, in Texas Tech University (TTU).